andreijiroh-dev/leeksbot/docs/project-maintainers.md

 * [Your name here](link to your website or code forge profile)
   * Hack Club Slack handle: `nickname here`
   * Hack Clubber since <event name and YYYY or YYYY-MM>, [also mention any other affliations here]
-  * GPG keys: `your GPG key IDs here used for commit signing`
+  * GPG keys for CoC reports ans security vunlerabilities: `your GPG key IDs here used for commit signing`
 ```

 Then send a patch [following the instructions in the contributing guidelines](../CONTRIBUTING.md#sending-patches).